rl824/CS375-final-project-Boole-Dragon/DEPLOYMENT.md

 # Deployment Guide (Render.com)

-Deployment instructions for hosting the Deal Finder application on Render.com using a managed PostgreSQL database.
+Deployment instructions for hosting the Boole Deals application on Render.com using a managed PostgreSQL database.

 ## Prerequisites
 1. GitHub repository with project code.